ImXman/MACA/README.md

 # MACA
 MACA: Marker-based automatic cell-type annotation for single cell expression data

-While our manuscript is under review, if you are using our tool for your research, we kindly ask you to cite our preprint (https://www.biorxiv.org/content/10.1101/2021.10.25.465734v1).
+MACA was accepted by Bioinformatics and is under publication process.
+You can still cite our preprint(https://www.biorxiv.org/content/10.1101/2021.10.25.465734v1).

 Thanks!